If you’re looking to optimize your overall health and your athletic performance, you’ve come to the right place.

 Magnesium is for afterward, because you still need to be able to walk when you’ve hung your medal up next to the others.

-Magnesium helps with muscle cramps and spasms, and taking it before bed can help your muscles relax so you can get a good night’s sleep after your big day.
+Taking it before bed can help your muscles relax so you can get a good night’s sleep after your big day.

 6. Proteozymes

-Proteozymes are enzymes that break down proteins, and are often used to aid digestion.
+Proteozymes are enzymes that break down proteins.

 Proteozymes can help to repair the muscle damage that you experience when you complete an endurance event.